 How to Trade and Invest in the Financial Markets – Quick Guide

 If you are ready to trade the financial markets here is a quick guide to help you get started:

-- Open an account: Fill in our online form to create a CFD trading account.
+- Open an account: Fill in our online form to create a Trade or Invest account.
 If you’d like to try your hand at trading in a risk-free environment, you can open a demo account.